Our management team has extensive multinational experience and a background in leading global FMCG and alcoholic beverage companies.

 The Group believes the spirits industry in the Central and Eastern European region and certain other European countries offers significant acquisition-led growth opportunities and that there is limited local or international competition for assets in this region.

-The Central and Eastern European countries plus certain European countries in which the Group is not currently active had an aggregate spirits market volume of approximately 103.8 million 9-litre equivalent cases according to IWSR 2015 data.
+The Central and Eastern European countries plus certain neighbouring European countries in which the Group is not active currently had an aggregate spirits market volume of 102.7 million 9 litre equivalent cases* according to IWSR 2016 data.

 We may also consider acquisition targets in other locations where we can leverage our current platform.